 There is no exemption for whatever type or variation of chocolate you choose.
 All of them are harmful to your flock.
 You might wonder whether there may be a type of chocolate that can be fed to your chicken friends.

-There’s one swift answer, and it is no. White chocolate can seem a bit safe because of its color but do not be fooled by looks.
+The simple answer is no. White chocolate can seem a bit safe because of its color but do not be fooled by looks.
 These types of chocolates still contain theobromine.
 They are also equally high in fat, calories, and sugar which can harm your flock in the long run.

 As almost every household can have chocolate somewhere in their kitchen, it pays to be careful where you throw stuff with chocolate in them.
 Even a small amount of chocolate with higher theobromine content in them can kill your chickens in less than a day, and in some cases, even right after their intake.